 - Lumps or swelling around the anus

 Internal hemorrhoids can be irritated by bowel movements.
 This can result in bright red blood which you will notice on your toilet paper.
-Contact your doctor immediately if you experience rectal bleeding.
-They will also be able to tell if the cause is actually anal fissures in cases of severe pain and provide you with the correct form of treatment for your condition.
+Contact your doctor if you experience rectal bleeding or your symptoms don’t clear up after a few days.
+They can tell if the cause of an internal hemorrhoid is anal fissures and provide you with the correct form of treatment for your condition.

 2. Prolapsed Hemorrhoids